biogeeker/genome_analysis/README.md

 # genome analysis tools
----

 Here, I recorded some tools for genome assembly, annotation, and comparative genomics analysis when I used during my projects.
-Also, some useful scripts would be included
+Also, some useful scripts would be included in this part.